What happens in Worship?

 We invite you to join us for our Worship Service at 10am on Sunday mornings and for a time of fellowship and refreshment afterwards

 After announcements for the good of the community, music helps us center and prepare for worship.
 The call to worship and first hymn are a joyful invitation to celebrate our relationship with God, after which we examine our lives and the pastor offers assurance of God’s forgiveness.
 During the “Time for the Children in all of us,” the pastor leads the children in a short discussion, story and prayer.
 There are musical offerings by the chancel choir, Gospel choir and/or handbell choir as well as hymns sung by all of us.
-Readings from the Bible are followed by the sermon in which the pastor or co-pastor reflect on these readings.
-“Joys” and “concerns” of the congregation are included in the prayer led by the pastor or co-pastor.
+Readings from the Bible are followed by the sermon in which the pastor reflects on these readings.
+“Joys” and “concerns” of the congregation are included in the prayer led by the pastor.
 After the offering, we sing a final hymn.
-Together we say our commission to remind ourselves how we want to be, then the (co-)pastor’s blessing sends us out into the world to live our faith.
+Together we say our commission to remind ourselves how we want to be, then the pastor’s blessing sends us out into the world to live our faith.
 Large print hymnals and bulletins are available during worship, and our building is wheel-chair accessible.

 Other worship opportunities include